pebblesandweeds/cpu_matmul/README.md

 * Numpy (install using `pip install -r python/requirements.txt`)
 * GCC compiler
     - On Linux: `gcc`
-    - Naive C implementation will work on Apple MacOS: `gcc-14` (install with Homebrew)
+    - Naive C and scalar implementation works on Apple MacOS: `gcc-14` (install with Homebrew)
-    - Code will be optimized for AMD so future optimizations will most likely not work on Apple silicon
+    - Vectorized code uses immintrin.h so will not work on Apple silicon, would require a new function written with NEON

 ### Installation